dtolnay/remain/README.md

 ## Syntax

-Place a `#[remain::sorted]` attribute on enums, on named structs, on match-expressions, or on let-statements whose value is a match-expression.
+Place a `#[remain::sorted]` attribute on enums, structs, match-expressions, or let-statements whose value is a match-expression.

 Alternatively, import as `use remain::sorted;` and use `#[sorted]` as the attribute.